Herniated (slipped discs) in the back and neck; What consumers need to know to choose the best care to get relief

-Chiropractor – Chiropractors are joint specialists that look at the entire system, not just where the pain is.
+Chiropractor – Chiropractors are joint specialists who look at the entire system, not just where the pain is.
 While you are in pain, you will want them to focus on the area of pain however, there is more to back pain and disc problems than just the back.
-In the book Cheating Mother Nature, what you need to know to beat chronic pain, it talks about kinetic chains, the series of joints from your foot to your knee to your back, and how they even affect the upper extremities.
+The book Cheating Mother Nature, What You Need to Know to beat chronic pain, it talks about kinetic chains, the series of joints from your foot to your knee to your back, and how they even affect the upper extremities.
 If you are built asymmetrically, you are also most likely to herniate a disc or sprain your lower back.
 The chiropractor is trained to look at your body mechanics and find a treatment appropriate for the condition that will not only stabilize the area but also take care of the cause which may be a foot problem or other walking abnormality which is usually inherited and something you are probably unaware of.

 Why address the cause and not just the back issue?

 People who have chronic lower back problems generally have abnormalities with their gait and body style they are not aware of, likely because no one ever explained it to them.
 It is important to understand why you hurt, both for the practitioner and the patient because accurate diagnosis is what will lead to effective treatment.
 Diagnosing a herniated disc on an MRI shows you a resulting lesion, but it does nothing to help you understand why it occurred and how to resolve that problem so the likelihood of another episode is greatly reduced.
 Knowledge is power and not knowing can make you a victim of poor recommendations and surgeries you may not need.

 A few years ago, the NY Times ran headlines about how we were losing the war on back pain, even though since 2000, the cost and the number of surgeries that have been done have risen 37 percent while the outcomes have become poorer.